 Knowing constant stress and negativity can lead to poor health outcomes.
 I often look for ways to lift my spirits so I can turn that frown upside down.

 Aside from gratitude and affirmations, music has always been a mood enhancer that I turn to for daily inspiration.

 Just like positive thinking, music can improve overall health.
 It has the ability to change my emotions with just a few notes.

-Music has always a part of my life.
+Music has always been a part of my life.
 I had the benefit of living with two older sisters who were tuned into music and passed it along to me.

 Growing up in the late ’80s and ’90s they listened to everything from the bubble gum pop of New Kids on the Block and Madonna to Grunge, Hip Hop, R&B, and Rap artists like Hole, Nirvana, Snoop Dogg, Dr. Dre, and Biggie Smalls.
 We even started our own music blog.

 Music has the ability to set the stage for your emotional experience.
-It can cultivate feelings of joy, sadness, suspense, and even give you the creeps.
+It can cultivate feelings of joy, sadness, and suspense, and even give you the creeps.

 Anytime you see on television someone has a heartbreak they go for that sad depressing tunes or some upbeat track to dance out their lovelorn troubles.